 President

-The president-elect serves a one-year term.
-At the end of the term, he or she stands unopposed for election for president.
-The current president-elect is Ben Vinson III, Howard Univ.
-(African diaspora, colonial Mexico).
+The president-elect stands unopposed for election to president.
+The current president is Ben Vinson III, Howard Univ. (president; African diaspora, colonial Mexico).

 Suzanne Marchand